Chris Collins (New York politician): 1998

 In 1998, Collins challenged 24-year incumbent Democratic U.S. Congressman John J. LaFalce in New York's 29th congressional district.
 During the campaign, Collins was one of the first congressional candidates to call for President Bill Clinton's resignation in the wake of the Monica Lewinsky scandal.
 LaFalce touted his record of bringing home the bacon and defeated Collins by a margin of 58% to 41%.

 2012

 After losing his County Executive re-election campaign in 2011, Collins initially ruled out a future bid for elected office.
 In January 2012, he was reported to be considering running for Congress and on March 25, 2012, Collins announced he was running in New York's newly drawn 27th Congressional District.
 The district had previously been the 26th District, and had long been a Republican bastion.
-However, in a 2011 special election, Democratic Erie County Clerk Kathy Hochul became the first Democrat to represent the district since 1971.
+However, Democratic Erie County Clerk Kathy Hochul won the seat in a May 2011 special election.

-On June 26, 2012, Collins won the Republican primary, defeating Iraq War veteran David Bellavia 60%–40%.
+On June 26, 2012, Collins won the Republican primary, defeating Iraq War veteran David Bellavia by a margin of 60%–40%.
 Collins had the Republican and Conservative party lines for the November general election and defeated Hochul 51%–49%, a difference of 4,312 votes.